-Cefas operates as an Executive Agency of Defra - the UK Government's Department of Environment, Food, and Rural Affairs.
-Cefas spearheads sustainability efforts for UK waterways, striving for robust marine and freshwater ecosystems.
+As an Executive Agency of Department for the Environment, Food and Rural Affairs, Cefas spearheads sustainability efforts for UK waterways, striving for robust marine and freshwater ecosystems.
 Its work relies on cutting-edge technology and data-driven approaches, utilising a range of surveillance tools and deploying assets like the Cefas Endeavour Research Vessel and autonomous marine vehicles to monitor aquatic environments meticulously.
-It also leverages breakthroughs in genomics and artificial intelligence to drive innovation and understanding.

-Recognising the vital role of science, Cefas assembles specialists across aquatic sciences domains to address challenges from aquaculture to future energy.
+Cefas assembles specialists across aquatic sciences domains to address challenges from aquaculture to future energy.
 This proactive stance extends to rapid response to marine and freshwater emergencies.